cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 ![preprocessImage_method_resize_image](\images\barracuda-posenet-tutorial\preprocessImage_method_resize_image.png)

-The resizing method will squish our input image from a 16:9 aspect ration to a square aspect ratio.
+**Note:** The resizing method will squish our input image from a 16:9 aspect ratio to a square aspect ratio.
 We'll need to account for this when we get to the postprocessing section.

 #### Apply Model Specific Preprocessing